 Secondary glazing does improve the warmth and sound insulation.
 However, it is visually disruptive to the inside of the windows and can be notoriously difficult to open and clean.
 It is no coincidence that we frequently replace windows that have had secondary glazing fitted in the past.

 There are alternatives to secondary glazing that may be better suited to your needs.
 Before you invest in secondary glazing, explore your options by consulting a glazing expert like Andrew Jaynes first.

 When to use?
 Where windows are in a poor overall condition or to benefit from the greatest improvement in warmth and functionality

 Why choose it?
-Andrew Jaynes provides complete window replacement on a range of listed buildings in Kent, and the surrounding areas.
-Our windows are designed to offer authentic traditional appearance but with overall a modern performance that cannot be matched.
+Andrew Jaynes provides complete window replacement on a range of listed buildings in Kent and the surrounding areas.
+Our windows are designed to offer an authentic traditional appearance but with an overall modern performance that cannot be matched.

 How does it work?
 Your existing windows will be removed and replaced with one of the more efficient timber windows that we manufacture.
 We regularly install windows in conservation areas and listed buildings and understand exactly what’s involved.
 We can even obtain planning consent on your behalf.

 When to use?
 On single glazed sash windows where the box frames are in fairly good condition.
 Or where their removal would be overly disruptive.

 Why choose it?
 When the existing box frame is in sound structural condition, you can choose to replace just the sliding sashes fitted into the existing box frame.
 This takes less time and can be more affordable than a complete window replacement.
 It is often more efficient to make new fully glazed sashes as opposed to repairing existing ones.

 How does it work?
 The moving sashes are replaced with an upgraded version that incorporates insulated glazing and draught sealing.
 The existing box frame is retained which minimises any disruption to you during installation.

 When to use?
 When the existing single glazed window is in good structural condition but your home is cold and draughty.